 See more free crochet sweater patterns →

-How to Crochet the Up North Cardigan Video Tutorial
+Video Tutorial: How to Crochet the Up North Cardigan

-No matter how easy the pattern, I know some of us just learn better visually, so below you'll find Part 1 of the step-by-step video tutorial for crocheting the Up North Cardigan.
+No matter how easy the pattern is, I know some of us just learn better visually, so below you’ll find Part 1 of the step-by-step video tutorial for crocheting the Up North Cardigan.
 (And if crochet video tutorials are your jam, you can find all our video tutorials here!)
-Once you're finished with Part 1, move on to Part 2 of the video tutorial and free pattern.

-Free Pattern - Part 1
+Up North Cardigan Pattern Written Instructions – Part 1

 Explanation:

-This easy crochet cardigan pattern for beginners uses a very simple construction to create a show-stopping look with entry level skills.
-With the main fronts and backs of this pattern worked in one piece and the sleeves crocheted in the round, you'll eliminate many of the seams you'd find in a typical sweater.
-Instead, you'll focus your energy on a few specific accent details like a rolled collar and comfy pockets that'll elevate the entire look of your four-season cotton cardigan.
+With the main fronts and backs of this pattern worked in one piece and the sleeves crocheted in the round, you’ll eliminate many of the seams you’d find in a typical sweater.

 Advanced beginner skills required, including half double crochet, working in the round and basic seaming.
 (See photo below in Seaming section for tutorial.)